neverbot/safari-hunter/README.md

 safari-hunter --version
 ```

 If the command returns a version number, you have successfully installed the tool globally.
-The current release is `v1.0.0`.

 ### How To Update
 1. Stop the downloader if it's running. (use control + c to stop it)